jasonreece/css-burrito/README.md

 ####[OOCSS](http://oocss.org/) - Object Oriented CSS

-* **Separate structure and skin** - Structure properties like width and height should be separated from skin properties like background and border.
+* **Separate structure and skin** - Structure properties like padding and margin should be separated from skin properties like background and border.
 * **Separate content from container** - Content modules like buttons and lists should not be dependent on their parent containers.

 ####[SMACSS] (http://smacss.com/) - Scalable and Modular Architecture for CSS